 - Recognizing that play, like humor, is in the eye of the beholder — what’s fun to one employee may seem foolish to another; it’s best not to force play, but allow it to grow organically.

 Wellness leaders have been ahead of the pack in recognizing the value of play.
-Fun is prominent in many well-being programs; for example, HES puts it front and center (for all participants, including, importantly, those working remotely) in these campaigns:
+Fun is prominent in many well-being programs; for example, HES puts it front and center (for all participants, including, importantly, those working remotely) in these challenges:

 - Work of Art’s imaginative approach to emotional well-being